American Soldier's Watches During Vietnam & The Olongapo Bracelets

 & Gave Them Away at Home.

-An esteemed veteran of the Vietnam & American war recently told me that after the war and back home he could tell who was a veteran of the war if the person was wearing a black dial watch.
-So much so, that he would walk up to guys wearing a black dial watch and ask,
+An esteemed veteran of the Vietnam & American war recently told me that after the war, once he was back home, he could tell who was a veteran if the person was wearing a black dial watch.
+So much so, he would walk up to guys wearing a black dial watch and ask,

 "What unit were you in?"

-We recently had The Watchmaker Jordan Ficklin repair the watch our Marine wore throughout the Vietnam American war and are elated to have it working accurately for him again.
+We recently had The Watchmaker Jordan Ficklin repair the watch our Marine wore throughout the Vietnam War and are elated to have it working accurately for him again.

 The PX in Okinawa, Japan